top of page

 Biography

-Recent operatic and theatrical performances include Barbarina The Marriage of Figaro, Celia Iolanthe, Pitti Sing & Peep Bo The Mikado, Kate The Pirates of Penzance and Lady Ella Patience as part of Opera Anywhere’s Gilbert and Sullivan Tour, Spirit in Barefoot Opera’s Dido and Aeneas, Eliza Doolittle My Fair Lady, Girl Trouble in Tahiti, Adele Die Fledermaus, Maria West Side Story, Josephine HMS Pinafore, Bottle Alice’s Adventures in Wonderland and Aline The Sorcerer.
-Hannah will deliver her debut performances as Cherubino in Opera Anywhere’s most recent production of The Marriage of Figaro in 2025.
+Hannah is a freelance soprano based in Essex.
+Hannah made her debut performances as Cherubino The Marriage of Figaro and Despina in Opera Anywhere’s new production of Cosi Fan Tutte in 2025.
+Other recent operatic and theatrical performances include Barbarina The Marriage of Figaro, Celia Iolanthe, Pitti Sing & Peep Bo The Mikado, Kate The Pirates of Penzance and Lady Ella Patience as part of Opera Anywhere’s Gilbert and Sullivan Tour, Spirit in Barefoot Opera’s Dido and Aeneas, Hope Harcourt Anything Goes, Eliza Doolittle My Fair Lady, Girl Trouble in Tahiti, Adele Die Fledermaus, Maria West Side Story, Josephine HMS Pinafore, Bottle Alice’s Adventures in Wonderland and Aline The Sorcerer.

-Whilst working as Choir Administrator for the Choir of Clare College, Cambridge, Hannah managed tours in Denmark and Iceland, most notably performing at Hallgrímskirkja, Reykjavik and in the Musikkens Hus, Aalborg with the Aalborg Symphony Orchestra.
-Under the direction of Graham Ross, Hannah has recorded several CDs, including ‘Ice Land’, which was selected as Classic FM’s Album of the Week and ‘Americana’, which has been nominated for a Grammy award.
-Hannah has featured regularly on BBC Radio 3’s Choral Evensong, Classic FM and Scala Radio.
+Hannah achieved an MA (Distinction) in Vocal Studies under the tutelage of Susan Young and she previously read BA Classics at Durham University.
+Whilst working for the Choir of Clare College, Cambridge, Hannah managed tours in Denmark and Iceland, most notably performing at Hallgrímskirkja, Reykjavik and in the Musikkens Hus, Aalborg with the Aalborg Symphony Orchestra.
+Under the direction of Graham Ross, Hannah has recorded several award winning CDs, and has featured regularly on BBC Radio 3’s Choral Evensong, Classic FM and Scala Radio.
+Other career highlights include BBC’s First Night of the Proms and recording at Abbey Road Studio.

 Performance Gallery